 Coming soon!
-An updated version of this training is coming Spring 2019.
+An updated version of this training is coming Fall 2019.

 How healthy we are when we are born, how likely we are to get sick as we age, and how long we can expect to live are all determined to a surprising extent by our place in society.
 Disparities in health among income, racial, and ethnic groups in the U.S. are significant and, by many measures, expanding.
 This course serves as a primer for illustrating the root causes that shape health and health disparities.
 In addition to describing the complex interplay of social conditions associated with health disparities, it also provides a framework for exploring public and community health frameworks for addressing health equity.